matthew-trump/jwt-minimalist-node-express/README.md

 ## RS256 keys

-Note that the server requires the presence of [RS256] (https://stackoverflow.com/questions/39239051/rs256-vs-hs256-whats-the-difference) private and public keys to operate, which by default are `keys/jwtRS256.key` and `keys/jwtRS256.pub.key`.
-The key files are not provided here but should be generated as key pair for your own use, for example [using ssh-keygen followed by openssl](https://gist.github.com/ygotthilf/baa58da5c3dd1f69fae9):
+Note that the server requires the presence of a [private/public keypair](https://stackoverflow.com/questions/39239051/rs256-vs-hs256-whats-the-difference) to operate.
+By default the app looks for these files respectively at `keys/jwtRS256.key` and `keys/jwtRS256.pub.key`.
+The key files themselves are not provided here but should be generated as key pair for your own use, for example [this method](https://gist.github.com/ygotthilf/baa58da5c3dd1f69fae9):

 ```
 ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key